manuelcasocavallo/GHFollowers-UIKit/README.md

-# GitHub Followers App - UIKit
+# GitHub Followers - UIKit

 This app is part of Sean Allen's Take Home Project course.